lnobrz/myclients-app/README.md

 <main>
   <h1>My Clients App</h1>
   <section>
-    <h2>What it is?</h2>
+    <h2>Introduction</h2>
     <p>
-      An application that allows the user to authenticate in a My Clients account and see a list of the users and its details on it.
+      My Clients App is an application that allows the user to authenticate in a My Clients account and see a list of the users and its details on it.
     </p>
   </section>